bertzzie/codecember/README.md

 # Codecember - bertzzie

 My code for late participation in [codecember](https://codecember.ink).
-Currently, I only have submission for day one.
+Currently, I only have submission for day two.
 Will add more as time goes on.

 ## How to Run